MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 - Before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable (`$password`) for the value.
 - `(Get-Credential).password` to be prompted to enter the password securely when you run this command.

-To configure the password for a room mailbox account in Exchange Online, use Set-AzureADUserPassword cmdlet in Azure Active Directory PowerShell.
-For instructions, see [Manage passwords with PowerShell](https://learn.microsoft.com/microsoft-365/enterprise/manage-passwords-with-microsoft-365-powershell).
+To configure the password for a room mailbox account in Exchange Online, use the PasswordProfile parameter on the [Update-MgUser](https://learn.microsoft.com/powershell/module/microsoft.graph.users/update-mguser) cmdlet in Microsoft Graph PowerShell.

 ```yaml
 Type: SecureString